 8. Try to divert their attention and encourage them to take up something of their interest.
 It helps.

 9. Never make them feel responsible for others’ misery.
-They themselves are having a good fight with their own self.
+They themselves are having a good fight with themselves own self.

 10. Be approachable.
 Other petty things can wait but not a person’s life.